Badgevent/badgevent-web/README.md

 ## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)
+You can deploy the `dist` folder to any static host provider

+## Notes

+For the Linux based digital signage, consider setting up each as a BLE beacon for indoor location mapping. https://github.com/dburr/linux-ibeacon